particle-iot/particle-cli/README.md

 ### particle keys protocol

 Changes the transport protocol used to communicate with the cloud.
-Available options are `tcp` and `udp` for Photons and Electrons (if you are running at least firmware version 0.4.8).
+Available options are `tcp` and `udp` for Electrons (if you are running at least firmware version 0.4.8).

 ```sh
 $ particle keys protocol tcp